 What is the duration of copyright protection?

-Any works published on or before December 31, 1922, are now in the public domain.
-Works published between January 1, 1923 and December 31, 1978, are protected for a term of 95 years from the date of publication, with a proper copyright notice on the work.
-One important note: if the work was published between 1923 and December 31, 1963, it may be in the public domain if the copyright owner did not renew the copyright after an original term of protection which lasted only 28 years.
+- Any works published on or before December 31, 1922, are now in the public domain.
+Works published between January 1, 1923, and December 31, 1978, are protected for a term of 95 years from the date of publication, with a proper copyright notice on the work.
+One important note: if the work was published between 1923 and December 31, 1963, it may be in the public domain if the copyright owner did not renew the copyright after an original term of protection, which lasts only 28 years.

-Works created before December 31, 1978, but not published are protected until either December 31, 2002 or the length of time from when the author dies plus 70 years, whichever amount of time is longer.
+- Works created before December 31, 1978, that were not published are protected until either December 31, 2002, or for the length of time from when the author dies plus 70 years, whichever amount of time is longer.